anilozturk/Server-Side-Software-Tech/README.md

 # Server-Side-Software-Tech

- We implemeted an example of Peer to Peer communication software.
+ We implemeted an example of Peer to Peer communication architecture.

  We have used Java technologies for our project.